Hello friends! Today I bring some Christmas Macarons for you! These amazing and festive Peppermint Macarons!

 - Bake one tray at a time in the pre-heated oven.

 - Bake for 5 minutes, rotate the tray.
 This step is not necessary, I don’t rotate the trays on the small oven, but I have to do so on my large oven, otherwise the macarons will be lopsided.
 Not all bakers have to rotate the tray.

 - I bake each tray for about 15 to 20 minutes.

 - When baked, the macarons will have a deeper color and formed feet.
 If you try to move a macaron, it shouldn’t feel jiggly.
 If the macaron is still jiggly, keep baking.
 Also try to touch the top of a macaron and it shouldn’t feel soft, if it’s still soft, keep baking.

 - Remove from the oven and bake the other tray.

 - Let the macarons cool down before proceeding with the filling.

 - On low speed, mix the sugar and butter together.
-Once they are incorporated, turn speed to medium and cream for 1-2 minutes until very fluffy.
+Once they are incorporated, turn speed to medium and beat for 1-2 minutes until very fluffy.

 - Add peppermint extract.

-- If the buttercream seems dry and stiff, add the milk.
+- If the buttercream seems dry and stiff, add the milk or water.
 Mix for another 30-45 seconds.
 If the buttercream seems too runny, add more sifted powdered sugar until you obtain a firm, but smooth and creamy consistency.

-- Place Peppermint Buttercream in a piping bag, and then pipe some buttercream on half of the shells.
-I also sprinkled some crushed peppermint candies on top of the buttercream before topping with another shell.
+- Place Peppermint Buttercream in a piping bag, and then pipe some buttercream on half of the shells, then top with another shell.

 - These Macarons will freeze well for up to 2 months in an air-tight container, or up to 1 week in the fridge.